 4.3 Soils and Geology

 The underlying bedrock of the site is composed of dark grey to black limestone and shale.

-The Teagasc soil database indicates that the site is on made ground.
-The underlying quaternary sediment is composed primarily of limestone gravels, with a small section of limestone till to the southeast.
+The Teagasc soil database indicates that the site is on made ground, with the underlying quaternary sediment composed of limestone till.